 2. The “I’m Choosing” lie

 As most of us know, the remote for the television is a dividing factor in any household.
 My kids aren’t old enough to use the remote correctly, but they do have ongoing arguments about who gets to watch what program.
 My simple solution; I just say it’s my day to choose.
 That wins them all immediately, as they try and guess what I will choose.
-Of course, I don’t want to be unkind, so I make sure that every time it’s my turn I choose, I alternate between their favorite shows, but hey, they don’t need to know that.
+Of course, I don’t want to be unkind, so I make sure that every time it’s my turn I choose, I alternate between their favourite shows, but hey, they don’t need to know that.
 This mama knows her tricks!

 3. The “I haven’t seen it” lie